vanilla-wm/vanilla-plugins/packages/web-monetization/README.md

 > Securely enable your content for Web Monetization users without depending on ILP stack

-Using [Web Monetization](https://github.com/interledger/rfcs/blob/master/0028-web-monetization/0028-web-monetization.md), you often want to detect whether a visitor of your site is paying for the content. `@vanilla-lab/web-monetization` library uses **Vanilla Service** to validate payments and the interaction with **Vanilla Service** is provided by the simple API described bellow.
+Using [Web Monetization](https://github.com/interledger/rfcs/blob/master/0028-web-monetization/0028-web-monetization.md), you often want to detect whether a visitor of your site is paying for the content. `@vanilla-lab/web-monetization` library uses **Vanilla Service** to validate payments by providing simple API described bellow.

 - [Demo](#demo)
 - [Installation](#installation)